 Shat Tila Ekadashi is also called as ‘Magh Krishna Ekadashi’, ‘Tilda Ekadashi’, or ‘Sattila Ekadashi’ and is derived from the word ‘shat’ implying ‘six’ and ‘til’ meaning ‘sesame seeds’.
 On this day til or sesame seeds are used in six different ways.
 Use of ‘til’ is considered to be very auspicious on this day as it provides both, religious merits and spiritual purification.
 On this day there is a great implication of donating sesame seeds to the poor and hungry.
 On Shat Tila Ekadashi there is also a custom of offering sesame seeds and water to the forefathers or ancestors.
 This ekadashi also has the supremacy to wash away all the evil deeds or sins of a person, committed during one’s lifetime.

-Shat Tila Ekadashi 2017 was on January 23 Monday
+Shat Tila Ekadashi 2023 is on January 18 Wednesday

 Rituals during Shat Tila Ekadashi: